 Greene was able to return to Sierra Leone in 1998 after the reinstatement of the democratic government, where he resumed his studies at the Fourah Bay College University of Sierra Leone and received his certificate the same year earning a BA in English, Civil Law, and International Relations.

 The government was still in control of the mass media in Sierra Leone, so Greene began to think of other ways to spread his message.
 He initially used the radio, but he decided that the anonymity of the airwaves was not the best way to connect directly with children who had firsthand experienced the violence and who could share their stories.
 “I thought that the computers could attract children and would engage young people who lacked education and skills,” said Greene at an interview with the BBC Go Digital Technologies in London on the night he was to receive his awards.

 Jean Lee first became involved with political activism around the mid-1990’s helping with political campaigns.
 Jean said she was inspired by a friend who ran for MD State Delegate back in 2002 and asked her to help with his campaign.

 She enjoyed learning what’s involved in helping a candidate to run for office.
 That experience motivated her to be more involved with other political candidates’ campaigns.
 She acknowledged that President Obama gave the nation such positive energy that she was motivated to campaign for him and even traveled to PA to canvass.

-Jane admires people who not only talk about what’s going on in their communities, but take action.
+Jean admires people who not only talk about what’s going on in their communities but take action.
 She is also a member of the Greenbelt Climate Action Network (GCAN).
 GCAN’s an environmental organization which hosts once a month educational meeting at which guest speaker addresses social justice, political and environmental topics.
 GCAN also promotes activism by participating in such events as Annapolis lobby nights and other rallies.